-All adults 18 years or older who have not completed high school are eligible to enroll in our basic education program.
+All adults 18 years or older are eligible to enroll in our basic education program.
 Minors, 16-17 years of age, under special circumstances, may enroll with permission from the public school superintendent and college president.

 All C&CR programs are free to participating students.
 Textbooks and other instructional materials are supplied by RCC.